 We all make plans.
-In fact, that’s all most of us do all the time.
-We are making plans of the future, rosy plans, comfortable plans, beautiful plans, but most people’s most plans never take shape.
-Sometimes, even most simple and practical plans fizzle out.
+In fact, that’s all most of us do, all the time.
+We are making plans for the future, rosy plans, comfortable plans, beautiful plans, but most people’s most plans never take shape.
+Sometimes, even the most simple and practical plans fizzle out.
 Having said that, there are plenty who are able to execute their plans.
 Ever wonder why, other things being equal, some people seem to succeed effortlessly while many others fail no matter how hard they try?
 Why are your plans not working out?
 Here’s my two cents worth; five reasons why your plans don’t materialize:

 1. You are all thought and no action

 Most people are enthusiastic and even committed to their plans.
 Only in their heads though.
 They will endlessly dream about their plans and they will relentlessly talk about them but that’s about it.
 They never swing into action.
 They’ll think about losing weight for years, they’ll think about pursuing their dreams, about traveling, about learning a new skill, but they stop at thinking.
 Often, they keep waiting for some big moment to arrive in their lives before they’ll start working on their plans.
 Waiting for a big moment is a big mistake, in my view, because, the big moment never arrives, the big action never takes place and therefore, the big plan never materializes.
 Both the plan and the planner remain where they were at the beginning — nowhere.

 No plans, anywhere in the world, have ever come to fruition by just thinking about them.
 Surely, thinking is necessary, even critical to success, but results only come from action.

 2. You expose your plans too early